Jackson County Health Department closes COVID-19 testing walk-ins - NewsBreak

 KANSAS CITY Mo. — The Jackson County Health Department announced it is canceling walk-in COVID-19 testing availability for Tuesday and Wednesday this week.

-The state is providing free walk-in testing Wednesday and Thursday from 10 a.m. to 6 p.m. at Heavy Construction Laborers, Local #663, located at 7820 Prospect Avenue, Kansas City, MO 64132.
+The state is providing free walk-in testing Wednesday and Thursday from 10 a.m. to 6 p.m. at Heavy Construction Laborers, Local #663, located at 7820 Prospect Ave. in Kansas City.

-The department will continue to host testing clinics at the Douglas Municipal Facility at 616 NE Douglas Street, Lee’s Summit, MO after the turn of the year next week, with hours on Monday, January 3 from 10 a.m. to 6 p.m., and then 10 a.m. to 2 p.m., Tuesday through Thursday of next week.
+The department will continue to host testing clinics at the Douglas Municipal Facility at 616 NE Douglas St. in Lee’s Summit after the turn of the year next week, with hours on Monday, January 3 from 10 a.m. to 6 p.m., and then 10 a.m. to 2 p.m., Tuesday through Thursday of next week.

 You can find more information about the testing clinics at this link .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.